arssy/regressor/README.md

 # Usage
 ###### Run the generator:
-Be sure to run the generators in the `test` environment so that `development`-only gems are not being loaded, causing strange issues with controller filters and ActiveRecord callbacks.
+Be sure to run the generators in the `test` environment so that `development`-only gems are not being loaded, causing strange issues with controller actions and ActiveRecord callbacks.

 ##### ActiveRecord
 ```ruby